dimi3o/MobAdaptUi/README.md

 ## Android
 You can build for Android using buildozer on Linux.
+## Aurora OS
+An application is being developed on the [Aurora OS ](https://community.omprussia.ru/documentation/platform.html) platform.
 ## Install buildozer

 Follow the instructions for your platform [here](https://pypi.org/project/buildozer/)